 The Town places no limit on the amount they may invest in any one issuer.
 Investment limits were established in the policy adopted in April 2009, which is detailed above.
-The Town does not have investments in any one issuer (other than U.S. Treasury securities and mutual funds) greater than 5% of total investments.
+As of June 30, 2016, the Town does not have investments in any one issuer (other than U.S. Treasury securities and mutual funds) greater than 5% of total investments.